In the Netherlands, most government records about our ancestors are created and kept at three different levels:

 - National level.

 All these authorities have agreements with archives to keep the records that are over twenty years old.
 Municipalities either have their own city archives, or collaborate in a regional archives.
-Each provincial capital has an archive, but that archive often also keeps records of municipalities in the area.
+Each provincial capital has an archive for records created at the provincial level, but that archive often also keeps records of municipalities in the area.
 The records created at the national level are kept at the National Archives in The Hague, which also acts as the provincial archives for the province of South Holland.

 Finding out where the records are kept can be confusing.
 There is now a helpful map of archives in the Netherlands.
 Just hover over the municipality, and it will give you the following information: